 "The integrity and stability of the buffer zone was maintained throughout the reporting period.
 Regular UNFICYP patrols, detailed observation, sustained liaison at all levels and clear efforts to strengthen relationships with the opposing forces allowed the Force to avoid any significant escalation of disputes".

 However, the report continues..........

 "UNFICYP continued to face challenges to its authority throughout the reporting period, which saw 491 reported unauthorized incursions into the buffer zone, including 54 by Greek Cypriot hunters, who were often armed, and 99 by farmers".

-Over the twenty years since the events of August 1996 there have been thousands of Buffer Zone violations but all of a very minor nature and there has been no repeat of such serious events.
+In the years since the events of August 1996 there have been thousands of Buffer Zone violations but all of a very minor nature and there has been no repeat of such serious events.